onzfonz/comp227/src/content/0/en/part0b.md

 The page contains a [div](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div) element which in turn contains:

 - a heading (`h1`)
-- the number of tasks created.
+- A paragraph with text.
-- a link to the page ***tasks***
+- a link to our ***actual demo***
 - an [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) tag

-Because of the `img` tag, the browser does a second *HTTP request* to fetch the image *kuva.png* from the server.
+Because of the `img` tag, the browser does a second *HTTP request* to fetch the image *travel.jpg* from the server.
 The details of the request are as follows:

 ![Detailed view of the second event](../../images/0/6e.png)

-The request was made to the address <https://studies.cs.helsinki.fi/exampleapp/kuva.png> and its type is *HTTP GET*.
+The request was made to the address <https://227demo.djosv.com/travel.jpg> and its type is *HTTP GET*.
-The response headers tell us that the response size is 89350 bytes, and its [Content-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) is *image/png*, so it is a png image.
+The response headers tell us that the response size is 1396589 bytes (fairly large!), and its [Content-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) is *image/jpeg*, so it is a png image.
 The browser uses this information to render the image correctly to the screen.

-The chain of events caused by opening the page <https://studies.cs.helsinki.fi/exampleapp>
+The chain of events caused by opening the page <https://227demo.djosv.com>
 on a browser from the following [sequence diagram](https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/):

 ![Sequence diagram of the flow covered above](../../images/0/7e.png)

 First, the browser sends an HTTP GET request to the server to fetch the HTML code of the page.
-The ***img*** tag in the HTML prompts the browser to fetch the image *kuva.png*.
+The ***img*** tag in the HTML prompts the browser to fetch the image *travel.jpg*.
 The browser renders the HTML page and the image to the screen.

 Even though it is difficult to notice, the HTML page begins to render before the image has been fetched from the server.